Equipment Management Compliance

 The purpose of Equipment Management is to manage and control property that are considered UC San Diego Equipment.
 "Equipment" are all items meeting the following criteria, and must be tracked by the Campus Asset Management System (CAMS) and through UCSD’s financial system:

-- Have a normal useful life of one year or more
+• Have a normal expectancy of more than one year

 Note: Firearms, government property, certain "theft-sensitive" items, and UCSD vehicles registered with the DMV must be recorded and tracked as inventorial equipment, regardless of cost.